Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages

 \subsection{Application of Bridge Language}

-Beyond BLI task, Table \ref{bridgeapp} evaluates BridgeX-ICL on the MRC cross-lingual task.
-The prompt for zero-shot with bridge in MRC is detailed in Appendix \ref{sec:appendixC_prompt}.
-Results show our approach still works well on MRC task and benefits more on LLaMA 3 than Mistral.
-For example, BridgeX-ICL improves performance of LLaMA 3 by an average of $6.03$\% over the zero-shot baseline across 15 language pairs, while the average improvement is $4.48$\% on Mistral.
+Beyond the BLI task, Table \ref{bridgeapp} evaluates BridgeX-ICL on the MRC cross-lingual task.
+The prompt for zero-shot with bridge in MRC is detailed in Appendix~\ref{sec:appendixC_prompt}.
+Appendix~\ref{sec: task} further evaluates BridgeX-ICL on CLQA and XNLI cross-lingual tasks.
+Results show our approach works well and benefits more from LLaMA 3 than from Mistral.
+For example, BridgeX-ICL improves the performance of LLaMA 3 by an average of $6.03$\% over the zero-shot baseline across $15$ language pairs, while the average improvement on Mistral is $4.48$\%.

-English is selected as the optimal bridge in 9 out of 15 language pairs.
-The reason is partly due to LLMs' unbalanced language abilities across 5 candidate bridges.
-As discussed in Figure \ref{fig:pathvisuall} another key factor is LLMs's inherent preference of English-pivot during cross-lingual transfer.
+English is selected as the optimal bridge in $9$ out of $15$ language pairs in LLaMA 3 ($6$ out of $15$ in Mistral).
+This is partly due to the unbalanced language abilities of LLMs across 5 candidate Indo-European bridges.
+As discussed in Figure \ref{fig:pathvisuall}, another key factor is the model's inherent preference for English-pivot during cross-lingual transfer.